ilyesarf/code-or-die/README.md

 <b> The idea is simple: </b>

-You procrasinate, your code gets deleted.
+You don't code for a certain amount of time, your code gets deleted.

 Inspired by <a href="https://writeordie.com/">write-or-die </a>